apache/royale-asjs/examples/royale/DataBindingExample_Flat/README.txt

 NOTES

 The cross-compilation to JavaScript often results in non-fatal warnings.
-Some of these warnings should be addressed in future releases of the Falcon JX compiler.
+Some of these warnings should be addressed in future releases of the the Royale Compiler compiler.